ppc64le/devops-automation/terraform/jupyterlab-ibmcloud/README.md

 This deployment:
   1. Creates a Linux Ubuntu ppc64le VM server on IBM Cloud VPC
   2. Creates a new ssh key to login
-  3. Opens Ports 80, 443 in VPC Security Group port to access the Jupter Lab Workspace
+  3. Opens Ports 80, 443 in VPC Security Group port to access the JupyterLab Workspace
-  4. Opens Ports 22 to access SSH console
+  4. Opens Port 22 to access SSH console
   5. Sets up GPU Driver 418.39 and starts services
   6. Loads CUDA 10.1 Libraries to interact in docker environment
-  7. Downloads jupyter lab from docker hub: jjalvare/tensorflow-gpu-jupyter
+  7. Downloads JupyterLab from Docker hub: jjalvare/tensorflow-gpu-jupyter
   8. Run jjalvare/tensorflow-gpu-jupyter as tensorflow-gpu-jupyter

 ### Install Complete
-After install you can access the default Jupyter Lab Web page of Ubuntu VM by IP:
+After install you can access the default JupyterLab web page of Ubuntu VM by IP:

     http://<IP>/?token=<token>

-The token can be found in your output of terraform:
+The token can be found in your output of Terraform:

 ```console
 null_resource.provisioners (remote-exec): Jupyter Lab Web Server at: http://192.168.1.68/?token=72d5sometokenwithaverylongnumberbae1c53